Sanjeev Gupta

-Sanjeev Gupta (born September 1971) is an Indian-born British businessman, and the founder of Liberty House Group.
-He is the CEO and chairman of GFG Alliance, an international conglomerate that operates primarily in the steel and mining industries.
-Following the collapse of Greensill Capital in 2021, Sanjeev Gupta has been under scrutiny for his ties to the failed company, which involved opaque financing and sales invoices that Greensill's administrator has been unable to verify.
+Sanjeev Gupta is an Indian-born British businessman, and the founder of Liberty House Group.
+He is the CEO and chairman of GFG Alliance, an international conglomerate that operates primarily in the steel and mining industries, its major subsidiaries being the Liberty Steel Group, Alvance Aluminium Group, and the SIMEC Group, which develops and produces renewable energy.
+After building the family business largely by the purchase of various steelmaking businesses in the UK, he purchased Arrium in Australia in 2017, followed by aluminium businesses in Europe.
+Following the collapse of Greensill Capital in the UK in 2021, Gupta has been under scrutiny for his ties to the failed company.
+He is also in trouble in Australia, where his company that owns the Whyalla Steelworks was forced into administration by the Government of South Australia in February 2025, with unpaid debts totalling more than A$300 million.
+He has homes in the UK, Dubai, and Australia.

-Early life
+Early life and education

-Gupta was born in Ludhiana, Punjab, India, the third of four children of Parduman K Gupta who founded the SIMEC Group.
+Sanjeev Gupta was born in Ludhiana, Punjab, India, the third of four children of Parduman K. Gupta, who founded the SIMEC Group.
 Both his father and grandfather were industrialists and businessmen.

 At age 13 he was enrolled at St Edmund's School, Canterbury, UK as a boarder.
-After completing his A-levels he spent his gap year selling bicycles in Turkey for his father before enrolling to study Economics at Trinity College, Cambridge.
-It is there that in February 1992 he founded the Liberty House Group.
-When the business was generating £1m a day, he switched to economics with management, a move which he claims freed up time to work on the business.
+After completing his A-levels he spent his gap year selling bicycles in Turkey for his father before enrolling to study economics at Trinity College, Cambridge.
+It was there that in February 1992 he founded the Liberty House Group.
+He was thrown out of residential halls at Trinity for registering a private business there, which breached the college’s charitable status.
+That repeatedly got him into trouble with the college dean.
+While his business was generating £1m a day, he switched to study economics and business management instead, a move which he claims freed up time to work on the business.